Telehouse America

-Telehouse America is a data center / colocation services provider in the United States with carrier-neutral facilities in New York City, Newark and Los Angeles, as well as international Internet exchanges, managed IT services and disaster recovery solutions.
-In 1996, Telehouse America launched the New York International Internet Exchange point (NYIIX), Manhattan's largest and most heavily trafficked peering exchange, as well as established the first Los Angeles International Internet Exchange point (LAIIX), a peering gateway to the Asia-Pac Rim.
+Telehouse America is a data center and colocation services provider in the United States with carrier-neutral facilities in New York City, Newark, and Los Angeles, as well as international Internet exchanges, managed IT services, and disaster recovery solutions.
+In 1996, Telehouse America launched the New York International Internet Exchange (NYIIX), Manhattan's largest and most heavily trafficked peering exchange point, as well as the Los Angeles International Internet Exchange (LAIIX), a peering gateway to the Asia-Pac Rim.

-Together with its parent company, KDDI and sister company Telehouse Europe, Telehouse America operate a total of 48 Telehouse-branded data centers in 23 cities throughout Asia, Africa, North America and Europe.
+Together with its parent company, KDDI, and sister company, Telehouse Europe, Telehouse America operate a total of 48 Telehouse-branded data centers in 23 cities throughout Asia, Africa, North America, and Europe.

 Peering Exchanges

-Telehouse America offers two metro peering connections: The New York International Internet Exchange, NYIIX, has a seamless scalable fabric with a 10GigE interface speed supporting both IPv4 and IPv6, is available from almost all the major carriers hotels in New York City, including 85 10th Avenue (TELEHOUSE Chelsea), 60 Hudson Street, 111 8th Avenue, 32 Avenue of the Americas and 7 Teleport Drive in Staten Island.
+Telehouse America offers two metro peering connections: The New York International Internet Exchange, NYIIX, offers interface speeds up to 400Gbps and supports both IPv4 and IPv6.
+NYIIX is available from almost all the major carriers hotels in New York City, including 85 10th Avenue (TELEHOUSE Chelsea), 60 Hudson Street, 111 8th Avenue, 32 Avenue of the Americas, and 7 Teleport Drive in Staten Island.